AjibolaMatthew1/ECX30-Days_of_code/README.md

 *The "hidden word" is generated randomly from a list of 5-letter words hard-coded by you.

+Day 7 was DEFINITELY very fun!
+Thinking through the logic to make the game was nice.
+I had few bugs, which kept popping but it finally worked.
+I created different functions for each of the specifics i wanted to do.
+I wanted to follow the **FUNCTIONAL PROGRAMMING** path.
+I created also my main function that contained the most important logic.
+I also utilised a text files containing lots of words so I would be able to get valid words.
+It wouldn't have been a fun game if *ghrt counted as a word, init?

 [Day 8 Solution](./day8.py)
 Challenge Prompt
 >